spilman6/courses/pages/computer-programming-cpp/assignments/mad-lib.md

 };
 ```

-The struct `Entries` has two attributes:
+The struct `Entry` has two attributes:

 - `type` (string): The type of word to be entered (e.g., noun, adjective, place, sport).
 - `input` (string): The word entered by the user.